 The mobile laser gas detection technique is comprised of detecting and finding a methane natural gas leak.
 In order for the gas leakage measurement to be valuable, the vehicle must have started and traveled a specific distance, and then a chemical sensitive detector fitted in the device will trace the leak.
 In this instance, the methane analyzer is fitted on a specific vehicle, which, because of its signal transmitters, communicates information about the enhanced gas concentration directly to the threat monitoring center.

 Figure 8.
 Mobile laser gas detection.
-Image Credit: VIGO System
+Image Credit: VIGO Photonics

 Drones with Laser Spectroscopy Detector

 Due to the advancement of modern technologies, drones fitted with gas sensors can safely offer detailed information on a natural gas leak.
 Real-time unmanned aerial vehicles reach gas leaks that are hazardous for humans (drone operator).
 Monitoring gas leakage by devices in the air is advantageous due to their small size, meaning they can access more areas, the simplicity of use, and the inexpensive operating costs of these devices.

 This information has been sourced, reviewed and adapted from materials provided by VIGO Photonics